Learn the procedures, steps, risks, and requirements for taking vital signs.

 - Put the thermometer under your patient’s tongue and ask them to keep their mouth closed.

-- Remove the thermometer after it beeps to indicate that the reading has been completed.
+- Remove the thermometer after it beeps to signal completion.

 - Record their temperature, including necessary information like the date, time, and method used.